FAFSA Simplification Changes are Coming!

 For the upcoming semester, I plan to enroll in 17 hours, which includes a 3 hour class that doesn’t apply toward outstanding requirements in my officially declared program of study.
 Will financial aid pay for the ineligible 3-hour class?

-Financial aid will disburse based on full-time enrollment status (this is 12 hours for undergraduate students).
+Financial aid will be disbursed based on full-time enrollment status (this is 12 hours for undergraduate students).
 If at least 12 of your credits apply towards outstanding requirements in your officially declared program of study, then you are still considered a full-time student for federal financial aid purposes.
 If eligible, you may receive a full-time Federal Pell Grant and Federal Student Loans (if you have applied for them).
 Financial aid will pay for any academic-related charges.
 However, the financial aid you receive may not be enough to cover all tuition costs, leaving you responsible for paying the remaining balance.

-I have been notified one or more of my courses are not counting toward my federal financial aid eligibility due to CPoS, I consulted with an advisor and we made updates to my enrollment and/or program of study (declared major/minor).
+I have been notified one or more of my courses are not counting toward my federal financial aid eligibility due to CPoS, I consulted with an advisor, and we made updates to my enrollment and/or program of study (declared major/minor).
 When will I know if the changes “fixed” the problem?

 The CPoS automated review process happens nightly.
 It only reviews updates that are reflected on your account.
 If the updates have been fully processed and your course is determined to be eligible, the CPoS alert/flag will be cleared within 24 hours of the overnight CPoS process.
 Your financial aid will automatically update to reflect your new eligibility within 24 hours of the overnight CPoS process.
 Note: Requests for major/minor changes are not immediate and require manual updates in the system.